shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```

 ### Collect NFT entry point
-Before we start coding this let us first create a utility function which we can use to call tranfer entrypoint in token contract.
+Before we start coding this, let us first create a utility function that we can use to call the transfer entry point in the token contract.

 ```python
     def fa2_transfer(self, fa2, from_, to_, token_id, amount):
             c = sp.contract(sp.TList(sp.TRecord(from_=sp.TAddress, txs=sp.TList(sp.TRecord(amount=sp.TNat, to_=sp.TAddress, token_id=sp.TNat).layout(("to_", ("token_id", "amount")))))), fa2, entry_point='transfer').open_some()
             sp.transfer(sp.list([sp.record(from_=from_, txs=sp.list([sp.record(amount=amount, to_=to_, token_id=token_id)]))]), sp.mutez(0), c)
 ```

-We will pass the contract address and the information about the token transfer.
+We pass the contract address and the information about the token transfer.

 Now, we can write our entry point.

 ```python
    @sp.entry_point
     def collect(self, params):